 "O-I complies with the employment laws in every country in which it operates.
-O-I does not use child labor or forced labor.
+O-I does not use child labor, forced labor, or any form of modern slavery.
 It does not allow physical punishment or abuse.
-O-I respects the freedom of individual employees to join, or refrain from joining, legally authorized associations or organizations.
-O-I complies with all applicable laws prohibiting human trafficking."
+O-respects the freedom of individual employees to join, or refrain from joining, legally authorized associations or organizations.
+O-I complies with all applicable laws prohibiting human trafficking.